 “We take great pride in what we do creating beautiful and meaningful woodblock prints by hand– the way the old Japanese masters did”

-Tanuki prints are printed in the same centuries’ old tradition of the Japanese ukiyo-e period such as Hiroshige’s “Sudden Shower Over Ohashi Bridge”, 1857 (right).
+Tanuki Prints use the same centuries’ old traditional printmaking techniques of the famous Japanese ukiyo-e period such as Hiroshige’s “Sudden Shower Over Ohashi Bridge”, 1857 (right).

 Please scroll down for a ‘nutshell’ version of the woodblock printing process.